Azure Active Directory Monitoring: Domain Services

 Here you can enter any custom LDAP query you would like.
 The format for these LDAP queries is defined in RFC 4515.
 That being said, no one wants to figure out how to write up these LDAP queries.
-To make life a little easier for you, I have listed some of the LDAP queries I like to setup for customers below.
+To make life a little easier for you, I have listed below some of the LDAP queries I like to setup for my customers.

 Saved ADUC Query

 |Users with the “Password never expires” option enabled||(objectCategory=person)(objectClass=user)(userAccountControl:1.2.840.1135188.8.131.523:=65536)|

 |Users who have not changed their password for more than 3 months||(&(sAMAccountType=805306368)(pwdLastSet<=132161330597286610))|

 |Find users who have “Sales” in the department field||(&(objectCategory=person)(objectClass=user)(department=*sales*))|